kkeshk2/Store_App/README.md

 # Dependencies

-This app uses a mySQL database that is included within the repository.
-This database is currently populated with dummy data.
+This app uses a mySQL database.
+In order to run this app, a running instance of SQL is needed.
+The database itself can be found within the repository in the folder 'Store_App' and in the file 'storeapp.sql' and is currently populated with dummy data.

 # Building